*Incidents in the Life of a Slave Girl by Harriet Jacobs

 " Kendra and Jamie were never storybook sisters.
 But after a long estrangement, Jamie has offered Kendra and her husband their ultimate dream—a child of their own.

 Despite some lingering misgivings about her once-wayward younger sister, Kendra agrees, and Jamie, a promising architect and single mother, becomes a gestational surrogate for Kendra and Isaac.
 In addition to this amazing gift of life, Jamie designs a house for the couple on Isaac's ancestral property along the Shenandoah River.
 She hopes Kendra will finally see the woman she has become.
+But when a medical crisis threatens Jamie's health and her budding relationship with Kendra's builder, the enigmatic Cash Rosslyn, Jamie learns that the most difficult choice in her life is still ahead, and its cost may be beyond calculation."

 Like Water for Chocolate by Laura Esquivel